jameskelleher/jorgame-html/README.md

 3. Run `node server.js`
 4. Go to http://localhost:4000/ in your browser
 5. Click the link that says "Join the public queue".
 Open another tab and repeat, once two clients are connected the game will start

-OR

-Go to https://quiet-chamber-25966.herokuapp.com/ to play remotely.
-If you create a private room you can video chat too!